oznogon/gattaibushido-public/rules/03_basic_play.md

 Play begins in the Confrontation stage, with the initiative loser taking the first turn.

 **Pilots:** On your side's turn, each involved Pilot can take a single action per turn.
-One and only one of those actions must be a Play.
-The other involved Pilots can take Assist actions to assist the chosen Play.
-Once the chosen Play has been completed, the turn passes onward.
+One and only one of those actions must be a Drive Action.
+The other involved Pilots can take Assist actions to assist the chosen Drive.
+Once the chosen Drive has been completed, the turn passes onward.

 **Coach:** On your Turn, each of your Threat can perform a single Assist action.
-To conclude your turn, one of your Threats must also perform a Play, after which the turn passes onward.
+To conclude your turn, one of your Threats must also perform a Drive, after which the turn passes onward.

-#### Play Actions
+#### Drive Actions

-All players can do the following:
+**Drive** Actions are so named because they drive the conflict forward, all the way to its conclusion.
+On each side's Turn, the Commander *must* declare a single Drive action in order to pass the Turn back to their opponent.

+The available Drive actions are:

-* Counter: play a card of higher rank than the topmost card on the Pile
+* **Counter:** play a card of higher rank than the topmost card on the Pile
-* Block: play a card of equal rank but higher suit than the topmost card on the Pile
+* **Block:** play a card of equal rank but higher suit than the topmost card on the Pile
-* Escalate: push current Pile aside, start new pile with higher stakes
+* **Escalate:** push current Pile aside, start new pile with higher stakes
-* Concede: put cards down, declare opponent the victor.
+* **Concede:** put cards down, declare opponent the victor.
 If you cannot Counter, Block, or Escalate, you must Concede.
+* **Initiate Rumble / Summon BGM:** activate the extended robo vs giant monster mode!

-##### Counter (Play; All)
+##### Counter (Drive; All)

 Play a card from any valid source available to you (Hand, Factions, etc), and narrate an accompanying action within the fiction, suitable for the tone of the current Stage.
 Your card's rank must exceed that of the currently-revealed highest card on the Pile.
 It is now your opponent's turn, and your played card is winning.

-##### Block (Play; All)
+##### Block (Drive; All)

 Play a card of equal rank and equal or higher suit than the currently winning card. *Discard* both cards.
 Narrate how you prevented their last action from happening.
 It is now your opponent's turn, and your previous card is winning.